 - In the Purchase Schedule step, check the order information, read and select service terms, and then select

-Auto-renewal at expiration.
+Auto-renewal at expiration based on your needs.
 Click Batch order, and then complete the payment.

-After the payment is successful, the system starts to configure the backup schedule and perform a precheck.
-A precheck includes initializing the backup schedule and checking the configuration environment.Note The precheck takes about 2 minutes.
-A larger data source requires more time.
+After the payment is successful, the system starts to configure the backup schedule and performs a precheck.
+During the precheck, the system initializes the backup schedule and checks the configuration environment.Note The precheck takes about 1 to 2 minutes.
+The larger the data source, the more the time a precheck requires to complete.
 Click Precheck Progress to view the precheck progress.

 After you click Complete, the system automatically starts the backup schedule.
 You can view the created backup schedule on the details page of the destination instance.